Referral for PLMS Review or Investigation

 Effective: August 1, 2015

-Quality Compliance Specialists (QCS) record the results of their compliance reviews on the PLMS System.
+Quality and Compliance Specialists (QCS) record the results of their compliance reviews on the PLMS System.
 These results will be listed on the ICM Case (More Info View Tab; Compliance Review Sub-View Tab).

 Ministry Investigators (MIs) record the outcomes of their investigation using the Investigation Registration and Conclusion Report (HR0204A) form, which is scanned and profiled to the Investigation Incident, and the original filed on the physical investigation file.